-Working within strict timescales, VolkerLaser have utilised specialist solutions to deliver a government initiative to the benefit of schools nationwide.
+Working within strict timescales, VolkerLaser has utilised specialist solutions to deliver a government initiative to the benefit of schools nationwide.

 Due to the strict timescales enforced by school holidays, it was important that work was carried out quickly.
 In order to meet these requirements, VolkerLaser specified Stirling Lloyd’s Integritank for the waterproofing of the new inverted roofs.
 The system’s fast curing time of 30-35 minutes was critical to the project, allowing other trades to continue working alongside the roof waterproofing.
+Applicable on 7-day old concrete, instead of the usual 28-day period - delivery speed was increased considerably.
 Our expertise and innovation cut valuable time on the project to just 36 weeks.

-VolkerLaser were were proud to receive Morgan Sindall’s Safety Award for the project’s positive attitude to health and safety - as well as coming in top in our client’s Supply Chain Partners Safety League.
+As a considerate contractor, VolkerLaser was proud to receive Morgan Sindall’s Safety Award for the project’s positive attitude to health and safety - as well as coming in top in our client’s Supply Chain Partners Safety League.

 “The Priority Schools Building Programme is an important government initiative to be involved in, and through this project we’re committed to improving the school environment for the North West community.”